Garanox/Garanox.github.io/pages/index.md

   My name is Dale Heinbecker and i'm a student at Conestoga for ITID and aspiring level designer.
 I have experience in C#, C++, and Java.

+  i"m always working on a new project on the side!
 ---